ekilah/ekilah.github.io/posts/utility-types-in-typescript.md

 ### `Exclude` / `Extract`

-Similar to the goals of `NonNullable`, `Exclude` and `Extract` exist to help you pick and choose which members of a union type to keep or discard.
+`Exclude` and `Extract` help you pick and choose which members of a union type to keep or discard, similar to `NonNullable`.
 But, unlike `NonNullable`, `Exclude` and `Extract` let you choose exactly what to keep or discard, rather than assuming you want to discard `null` and `undefined` all the time.

 You'll notice that the [definitions](https://github.com/microsoft/TypeScript/blob/5142e37f2d2af3e1b4d071f82d58097f516cef1b/lib/lib.es5.d.ts#L1513-L1516) of these two even look strikingly familiar: